PWS Conveyance Project

 Latest Update: September 14, 2021

-Garney Construction will begin the installation of pipelines for Pure Water Soquel in the following locations:
+Garney Construction continues the installation of Pure Water Soquel pipelines in the following locations:

 City of Santa Cruz • Work hours are weekdays from 7 a.m. – 4 p.m.

 Unincorporated County • Work hours are weekdays, from 8:30 a.m. – 3:30 p.m.

 Starting in May 2021, contractors for Soquel Creek Water District will begin installing about eight miles of pipeline under various streets between Santa Cruz and Aptos.
 These pipelines will carry water to and from the Santa Cruz Wastewater Treatment Facility to the Chanticleer Water Purification Center (to be built) in the Live Oak area.
 Then purified water from the Water Purification Center will be conveyed to three Seawater Intrusion Prevention (SWIP) wells where it will recharge the groundwater basin.

 Construction will not be taking place on all streets along the pipeline route at the same time.
 It will be a moving work zone, progressing up to several hundred feet per day.
 Work within a particular area could last for one-to-two weeks or more, as construction crews move along the pipeline route.
 Follow soquelcreekwater.org/PWSconstruction for the most up-to-date information.

 In most cases the work will consist of excavating through the asphalt street surface, preparing the area for the pipelines, delivering and laying the pipes and associated equipment, then backfilling and temporarily patching of the street (to be resurfaced later).
 This work will require trucks, backhoes, excavators, and other equipment, with traffic control work crews on-site.
-In some areas the pipeline will go across bridges where it will be affixed to the bridge structure.
-The work will require lane closures and short detours, and in some cases may require temporary complete closure of a segment of the street.
+In some areas, the pipeline will go across bridges where it will be affixed to the bridge structure.
+The work will require lane closures and short detours, and in some cases may require temporary complete closure of a segment of the street.7